-Energy bills fell by about £238 a year from April for a household using a typical amount of gas and electricity, following the introduction of the latest energy price cap.
+Energy bills are set to rise by another £21 a year for a household using a typical amount of gas and electricity, when the latest energy price cap is introduced in January 2025.

 If you’re considering switching your energy provider, it’s worth doing plenty of research so you can be certain you’ve found the best possible deal to suit your needs.
 Comparison websites such as MoneySuperMarket, Uswitch and Compare the Market enable you to compare the latest energy tariffs, whether you’re looking for a fixed or variable deal.